iosgliath/DTSVM_IDS/README.md

   - gen = number of generations
   - stop = useless for now but there to stop GA at fitness plateau
   - pop = number of chromosomes
-  - sel = chromosome selection ration at each generation (for breeding)
+  - sel = chromosome selection ratio at each generation (for breeding next generation)
   - α = allele selection ratio (for mutation)
   - γ = mutation strengh